arminderk/NotesApi/README.md

 composer install
 ```

-Confirm that the mysql credentials are correct in the `.env`:
+Create the `.env` file and update the credentials:

 ```
 DB_CONNECTION=mysql